Seeking Producer and Literary Agent

 There is a period in post high-school, early-to-mid 20's dating where most women find themselves blind-sided as they discover how disposable they are to most partners regardless of chemistry.
 It is not only the creeps in bars or the frat boys they are warned of, but the majority of men who they meet and fall in love with.
-Because they are groomed as young girls to believe they must find a partner early in life-or they won't find one at all, compounded by the biological nature of women most often means love, or at least an innate desire to further a relationship with partners is intrinsically and unavoidably connected to sexual attraction, Their 20's are often filled with a frantic search for "the one" before hitting the "dreaded age of 30."
+Because they are groomed as young girls to believe they must find a partner early in life-with as few sexual partners as possible-or they won't find one at all, their 20's are often filled with a frantic search for "the one" before hitting the "dreaded age of 30."
 Meanwhile, their male peers-often encouraged by society- see it as a time to "play the field"-even with those they don't any romantic feelings for- usually unbeknownst to those partners until it is too late.
 The resulting confusion often begets such advice as trying to appear "detached" which benefits one partner, while leaving the other confused as to why they aren't "evolved" enough to separate love and sex as easily as their lover and be happy with settling for what their partner is willing to offer.
 The physical drug-like addiction makes it difficult to let go even when it makes sense to.
 The lesson our female protagonist learns is if she can't find a partner who reciprocates her feelings she must be willing to walk away from dead-end relationships and pursue other passions in life so she may still find joy in life without love, while not giving up hope on the goal of finding success in both love and career goals.

 Recognizing that heterosexual relationships are not the only ones that have complications during this time of our lives, it is also a time where others begin to question their own sexuality and relationships.
 For some it's simply a short period of experimentation, for others it is a coming to terms with who they really are and putting their past in the past.